 Comparative Law in Action The first university competition that brings together Comparative Law, Technology and Policy

 The unprecedented speed of disruptive technologies is leaving a host of regulatory challenges in its wake.
-Across the globe, nations are scrambling to catch up, creating regulatory frameworks that foster innovation—while still protecting citizens and upholding the rule of law.
-It’s a daunting challenge, and one that requires innovative legal minds who are capable of shaping our shared future.
+Across the globe, companies and nations are scrambling to catch up, creating regulatory frameworks that facilitate innovation—while still protecting citizens and upholding the rule of law.
+It’s a daunting challenge and one that requires innovative legal minds who are capable of shaping our shared future.

-Comparative Law in Action is the first competition of its kind.
-Bringing together students from top law schools, it challenges them to work on a multimedia case in a largely virtual environment.
-Mirroring the methods of tomorrow’s legal teams, they have to apply a comparative legal mindset to reach an innovative, all-encompassing solution.
+Comparative Law in Action is the first competition of its kind, created by IE Law School to foster positive change through education by bringing together students from top law schools, The competition challenges them to work on an interactive multimedia case in a largely virtual environment, where they must reflect the methods of tomorrow's legal teams and apply a comparative legal mindset to reach innovative and all-encompassing solutions

 Participants will study and analyze how law and policy adapt to new dynamics created by technology, while also leveraging its power to present solutions to legal challenges.
 Through a practical and immersive real-world multimedia experience, students will learn how a comparative law approach can create innovative solutions to today’s pressing global issues.